CatHuyuH24/A-EMS/docs/User_Story.md

 - **US-114:** As a CEO, I want to monitor compensation benchmarks and pay equity metrics to ensure competitive and fair compensation.
 - **US-115:** As a CEO, I want the dashboard data to refresh automatically or with a single click so I am always looking at the most current information.

+### Products Dashboard Stories

+- **US-116:** As a CEO, I want to see key product KPIs like Total Products, Inventory Value, Top Performers, and Stock Alerts on my dashboard so I can monitor product portfolio health.
+- **US-117:** As a CEO, I want to view inventory levels across all warehouses with low stock alerts so I can ensure product availability.
+- **US-118:** As a CEO, I want to see product performance analytics including sales trends, profitability, and customer satisfaction ratings.
+- **US-119:** As a CEO, I want to monitor product lifecycle stages to identify opportunities for innovation or retirement.
+- **US-120:** As a CEO, I want to view demand forecasting for key products to optimize inventory planning.

+### Risk & Compliance Dashboard Stories

+- **US-121:** As a CEO, I want to see our overall risk score and compliance status so I can understand enterprise risk exposure.
+- **US-122:** As a CEO, I want to view active risks by category (operational, financial, cybersecurity, compliance) to prioritize risk mitigation.
+- **US-123:** As a CEO, I want to monitor compliance status across all applicable regulations (GDPR, SOX, etc.) to avoid regulatory issues.
+- **US-124:** As a CEO, I want to see incident management metrics including open incidents and average resolution time.
+- **US-125:** As a CEO, I want to view early warning indicators and risk trends to proactively manage emerging threats.

 ---

 ## Epic: Advanced Analytics & Insights